Getting updates for public transport

 Train and bus companies often have their own mobile apps.
 These apps should be accessible, but not all of them are.

-Citymapper and Google Maps both have 'commute' options that allow you to set up a planned journey, and tell you if there are changes or delays.
+Citymapper and Google Maps have 'commute' options that allow you to set up a planned journey.
+Both tell you if there are changes or delays.
 AA maps can give you updates on traffic in your area.

 Follow bus and train operators on Twitter.
 You can also ask questions about your journey.